-My Step Up has been running for over six years, providing respite and outdoor activities for adults with learning difficulties.
+My Step Up has been running for over seven years, providing respite and outdoor activities for adults with learning difficulties.
 Since we started, we’ve grown and expanded, adding more animals and more fun activities to do.

 We began with a simple idea: to provide an interactive and supportive atmosphere for adults with autism and other special needs.